kkoehn8/stock-analysis/README.md

 ![FactoredRunTime_2017](https://github.com/kkoehn8/stock-analysis/blob/main/Resources/VBA_Challenge_2017.PNG)
 ![FactoredRunTime_2018](https://github.com/kkoehn8/stock-analysis/blob/main/Resources/VBA_Challenge_2018.PNG)

-The run time for the refactored script is shown below.
+The run time for the refactored script is shown above.

 It can be seen that the refactored script runs much faster than the original script and this difference in speed would be a lot more evident with a larger data set.